 After determining the need to initiate Focused Competency Guidance and recording concerns in narrative form on the resident's CE, the site training director and the primary supervisor will meet with the resident.
 During this meeting, the site training director and the primary supervisor will present the Focused Competency Guidance Plan below, identifying the competencies to be targeted and the recommend actions.
-The guidance plan will include a timeline for
+The guidance plan will include a timeline for reassessment of the identified concerns.
+If the timeline calls for reassessment before the next quarterly CE, the CE is utilized at the appointed time and follow-up remarks are detailed.
+This plan must be signed and dated by both the primary supervisor and resident during the initial and follow-up meetings with a copy provided to the resident.
+A copy will also be placed in the resident's training file.

-·· detailed.
-This plan must be signed and dated by both the v-up meetings with a copy provided to the resident.
-A copy hey understand that if Focused Competency Guidan sed Competency Guidance plan at the initial meeting, ce is not successfully completed, some or all of the will be found to be unsatisfactory) from the date of the Competency Evaluation Quarter and Fraining Year and/or Plan Initiation Date: Postdoctoral Resident Name (print): Primary Supervisor Name (print): Statement of Plan Completion: On (date), successfully completed the Focused Compe postdoctoral residency program minimum levels etency Guidance Plan and is now meeting Primary Supervisor Name (signature) Date
+they understand that if Focused Competency Guida used Competency Guidance plan at the initial meeting, nce is not successfully completed, some or all of the will be found to be unsatisfactory) from the date of the

+Competency Evaluation Quarter and Training Year and/or Plan Initiation Date:

+Postdoctoral Resident Name (print):

+Primary Supervisor Name (print):

+Statement of Plan Completion:

+On (date), successfully completed the Focused Comp postdoctoral residency program minimum levels (resident name) petency Guidance Plan and is now meeting s of achievement.

+Primary Supervisor Name (signature) Date

-FOCUSED COMPETENCY GU Page 2 of 2 A. Competency issues discussed at meeting, rated as "2" on CE B. Recommended actions C. Reassessment status of actions/competency
+FOCUSED COMPETENCY GUIDANCE PLAN Page 2 of 2 A. Competency issues discussed at meeting, rated as "2" on CE B. Recommended actions C. Reassessment status of actions/competency

 Timeline/ Date of Next Assessment Postdoctoral Resident Signature & Date Primary Supervisor Signature & Date

-Initial Maating Signature: Signature:
+Initial Meeting Signature: Signature:

-Initial Meeting Date: Date:
+miliai weeting Date: Date:

-Reassessment Meeting Signature: Signature:
+Reassessment Signature: Signature:

-Date: Date:
+Meeting Date: Date:

 Reassessment Signature: Signature:

 Meeting Date: Date:

 Reassessment Signature: Signature:

 Meeting Date: Date: